Opt outs FAQs

 Why would I want to opt out of the UPC?

 Under the jurisdiction of the UPC, there is a threat of central revocation.
 Generally speaking, absent other considerations, filing an opt out appears to give patentees most flexibility whilst minimising risk.
-There is the possibility of opting back into the jurisdiction of the UPC for enforcement, but in the meantime for an opted out patent there is no threat of a central revocation action being initiated at the UPC.
+There is the possibility of opting back into the jurisdiction of the UPC for enforcement (providing a national action has not been filed meantime), but in the meantime for an opted out patent there is no threat of a central revocation action being initiated at the UPC.

 Can I change my mind about opting in or out of the UPC?